CiscoDiscoMisco-source/DataPrivacyApp/backend/README.md

 # Data Privacy App - Backend

-This is the backend for the Data Privacy App, built with Python, Flask, and PostgreSQL.
+This is the backend for the Data Privacy App, built with Python, Flask, and Supabase.

 ## Structure